Skip to content

 Before writing code, successful applications require careful planning.
 This chapter focuses on designing the CRM’s database schema, defining entities (User, Team, Contact, Company, Deal, Task), and mapping their relationships.
 Good data modeling now prevents costly refactoring later.

-We'll create an entity-relationship diagram (ERD) that serves as a blueprint for the entire application.
-You'll learn to think about data relationships (one-to-many, many-to-many), foreign keys, and indexes.
-We'll also discuss multi-tenancy-ensuring each team's data remains isolated from other teams.
+We’ll document the entity-relationship structure that serves as a blueprint for the entire application.
+You’ll learn to think about data relationships (one-to-many, many-to-many), foreign keys, and indexes.
+We’ll also discuss multi-tenancy-ensuring each team’s data remains isolated from other teams.

 By the end of this chapter, you’ll have a complete plan for the CRM’s database structure.
 This plan will guide the migrations you’ll write in Chapter 05 and the Eloquent models you’ll create in Chapter 06.
 Taking time to design properly ensures a solid foundation for all future features.

-This chapter is primarily planning and diagramming-no database implementation yet.
+This chapter is primarily planning and documentation-no database implementation yet.

 Before starting this chapter, you should have: